 Safari Parks in Tanzania:

-- Northern Parks (classic safari): Serengeti, Ngorogoro Crater, Lake Manyara, Tarangire, Arusha National Park, Kilimanjaro National Park
+- Northern Parks (classic safari): Serengeti, Ngorogoro Crater, Lake Manyara, Tarangire, Arusha National Park

 - Southern Parks (less touristy): Selous Game Reserve, Ruaha

-- Western Parks (chimpanzee trekking): Mahale Mountain, Gombe, Katavi
+- Western Parks (chimpanzee trekking): Mahale Mountains, Gombe, Katavi

 Safari in Tanzania FAQs

 As a large country with immense wildlife and other natural beauty, Tanzania can roughly be divided into northern, southern and western safari circuits.